gpufit/Gpuspline/docs/bindings.rst

 ------

 The Matlab binding for Gpuspline consists of Matlab scripts (spline_coefficients.m, spline_values.m, spline_interpolate.m).
-These scripts check the input data and call the C interfaces of the Gpuspline library, via compiled .mex files.
+These scripts check the input data and call the :ref:`c-interface` of the Gpuspline library, via compiled .mex files.
 Please note, that before using the Matlab binding, the path to the .m and .mex files must be added to the Matlab path.